 Celebrating its centennial in 2018, Westinghouse Park is a 10.2-acre city park situated in Pittsburgh’s East End neighborhood of Point Breeze North.
 It is defined by Thomas Boulevard on the south, the busway/rail road tracks on the north, Murtland Street on the west, and Lang Avenue on the east.

-Here’s a bird’s eye view of the park today.
+Here are two bird’s eye views of the park today.

 From 1871 to 1918, the site was “Solitude,” the estate of George Westinghouse Jr. and his wife Marguerite, pictured with her younger sister.

 In 1871, George Westinghouse was already a prosperous, self-made man of 25 when he purchased a house and 5-acre parcel along the Pennsylvania Railroad’s mainline 6 miles east of downtown Pittsburgh, between Murtland Street and Lang Avenue.
 The location was appropriate; the railroad was Westinghouse’s primary customer and also his way to get around both the county and the country.

 Over the next decade, he and Marguerite enlarged their house, and when they acquired the adjacent 5-acre parcel, Westinghouse expanded his estate up to Thomas Boulevard.
 He also had a private railroad siding at the Homewood Station immediately across Lang Avenue.

 Here’s how the property looked in 1890.

 As the photo caption indicated, Westinghouse also had a new stable building erected, with a steam power generator, as indicated by the huge brick chimney.
 Beneath the stable was his private, tile-lined laboratory.

 And to get between his house and his ‘inner sanctum,” Westinghouse had a 220-foot tunnel dug between the two.
 Eight feet high from floor to ceiling and five feet wide at floor level, the brick-lined tunnel remains entirely intact for its entire length.
 The image below shows the north end of the tunnel, where it entered the house, blocked by the rubble created when Solitude was razed in 1919.